 Contrary to popular belief, cats don’t tear up the furniture or carpets to be vindictive or to sharpen their claws.
 Scratching is actually more akin to grooming than sharpening, as the purpose is often to shed old claw sheaths from the front claws (cats usually chew the sheaths from their back claws).

-Cats also have scent glands in their paw pads, so in addition to removing claw sheaths, scratching a surface leaves the feline’s personal scent signature to let others know that the item or space is his.
+Cats also have scent glands in their paw pads, so in addition to removing claw sheaths, scratching leaves not only marks, but also the feline’s personal scent signature to let others know that the item or space is his.
 Humans can’t detect these scent signatures, but another cat can.
-Marks left by clawing let other cats know by sight who owns a given object or area.

 Many cats love nubby upholstery because it mimics the texture of tree bark.
-Once a cat has claimed a piece of furniture or spot of carpet, it’s difficult to get him to change his ways because his personal scent signature will keep luring him back.
+Once a cat has claimed a piece of furniture or spot of carpet, it’s difficult to change the habit because his personal scent signature will keep luring him back.

 Punishment doesn’t work with cats – it just increases anxiety, which can lead to more undesirable behaviour.
 A better strategy is to make the abused surfaces less appealing by covering them with material that cats don’t like for a few weeks or so until the habit is broken.
 Good deterrents include: